Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Hyperkination

 To complete the equations of motion, the Hubble parameter can be written as

 Again, the above equations differ from those of a standard canonical scalar field due to the higher-order kinetic terms.
 In the limit $\alpha \to 0$ they reduce to the minimal case.
-The bars, which indicate quantities in the Einstein frame, are dropped in what follows to avoid clutter.
+The bars are dropped in what follows to avoid clutter.
 Unless otherwise stated we always work in the Einstein frame.

-The plateau in $U$ mentioned above is ideal for slow-roll inflation, and can easily produce CMB observables compatible with observations for simple forms of the potential $V$ \cite{Enckell:2018hmo, Antoniadis:2018ywb}.
+The plateau in $U$ mentioned above is ideal for slow-roll inflation, and can easily produce CMB observables compatible with observations for simple forms of the potential $V$ \cite{Enckell:2018hmo,Antoniadis:2018ywb}.
 However, it restricts the inflationary---and thus post-inflationary---energy density to values lower than $\m^4/(4\alpha)$.
-Unfortunately, this severely restricts the parameter space considered in the following sections, so we ignore it.
-The Palatini $R^2$ models considered here act as an inspiration for the extra quartic kinetic terms in the action, but our analysis is more general, and we do not specify the details of the inflationary part of the model.
+Unfortunately, this severely restricts the parameter space considered in the following sections.
+One way to overcome this problem is to consider an $\alpha$ that experiences a drastic change at the end of inflation but remains constant afterwards.
+This is possible if $\alpha$ depends on a degree of freedom that changes its value when inflation ends.
+A toy model discussing this possibility is presented in \ref{appx:toy}.
+Another example of a model describing the full inflationary history may be the one studied in Ref. \cite{Dimopoulos:2022tvn}, as long as it is enhanded with the hybrid mechanism discused in \ref{appx:toy}.
+Moreover, we point out that the Palatini $R^2$ models considered here act as an inspiration for the extra quartic kinetic terms in the action, but our analysis is more general, and we do not specify the details of the inflationary part of the model.